withastro/astro/CONTRIBUTING.md

 - French (fr)
 - Japanese (ja)

 We are always looking for people to help us with these translations.
-If you are interested in getting involved, please [reach out to us](https://astro.build/chat) on Discord.
+If you are interested in getting involved, please [reach out to us](https://astro.build/chat) on Discord in the `i18n` channel.

 ### Tier 2 Languages

 All other languages are considered **Tier 2**.
 Tier 2 language translations are driven by the community, with support from core maintainers.
 If you want to see the Astro docs site translated into a new language, then we need your help to kick off the project!

-If you are interested in getting involved, please [reach out to us](https://astro.build/chat) on Discord.
+If you are interested in getting involved, please [reach out to us](https://astro.build/chat) on Discord in the `i18n` channel.